 You’ve recruited a new employee!
 They have accepted your offer of employment and they start on Monday, what do you do next?

 ACAS have a free ‘induction checklist’ which will help you welcome your new employee to your team and give them the information they need to be able to carry out their job effectively and at the same time ensure that you comply with your employer responsibilities.
 Click here to view the ACAS induction checklist.

 THE MINIMUM WAGE

-Make sure you are meeting the National Minimum Wage rates; the following new rates apply from 1 October 2015.
+Make sure you are meeting the National Minimum Wage rates;

 The law on workplace pensions has changed.
 Every employer with at least one member of staff now has new duties, find out what your obligations are with this free guide from the Pension Regulator

 How can you tell if an applicant has the right to work in the UK?